zran-nz/help/main/FAQ.md

 ## How to create a new PD content?
 Click create PD content and fill in the content under each step of the default PD content format.
 The PD content is pretty similar to Task but with less sections to complete.
 The tag categories for PD content are uniquely designed for different types of professional development purposes.
 The tags here will help other educators easy find your content, as well as live workshops launched with this content.

+## How do I accept invitation to collaborate on PD sessions? (新的）
+The contents of the most needed PD topics are already created on Classcipe and our partner global trainers are invited to collaborate on certain topic-related content.
+Upon receiving the invitation email, simply click the link within the email to register and log into Classcipe and accept the invitation.

+## How do I invite others to collaborate?
+If you are the teacher who wants to collaborate with others, simply click the

 # Teaching with interactive slides
 ## How to add slides from Classcipe template pool?
 Classcipe template pool allows teachers to easily add pre-made activities into a Classcipe task.
 Currently we offer 200+ pre-made activities to use for any K-12 subject or customize as needed.
 On the step of Edit Google Slides, you will see the template pool entrance on the right, where you can filter the template by subjects, learning purposes, 21st century skills, teaching strategies or differentiate instructions.
 Simply click insert, you will see the template being added to the selected resources on the left.
 There, you can delete the selected ones or add more.
 All the templates added will show up on the add-on bar when you create the PPT in Google slides.
 ## How to schedule a session using a task?
 For any task linked with a google slides, you can schedule it as a session.
-Simply click schedule on my content list and choose the class, select the students then pick a time and date, your session will appear on the class page after completing.
+Simply click schedule on my content list and choose your class, select the students.
+Here you will need to authorize your zoom account on your first time using Classcipe, then the zoom meeting will be automatically generated with the scheduled session in your future use.
+Then pick a time and date, your session will appear on the class page after completing.
 ## How to create interactive content in Google Slides?
 You can either click edit Google slides from the task page or simply open any content in Google slides, Click add-on on the menu bar, find the Classcipe add-on, you will need to install the add-on from google add-on market if it is your first time using Classcipe add-on.
 After installing and click Classcipe add-on, the Classcipe Interactive Bar will appear on the right, where you can add interactive questions, set learning objectives for each question, insert the pre-selected templates and content, or check the template pool, library, or my content to insert new slides.
 ## How to start/enter a session?